 Romanian traditions are also called rites of passage, a term you may be accustomed to from fairy tales and fantasy stories.
 The rites of passage signify different stages in life, including birth, marriage and death.
 In-between these transitions, Romanian people have many beautiful and unique yearly traditions, to celebrate seasons, holidays and holy events.

 Romanian Birth Rite of Passage

-Baptism - This is a very strong tradition for the Romanian people and practiced by pretty much everyone.
+This is a very strong tradition for the Romanian people and practised by pretty much everyone.
 The midwife plays a fundamental role during the ritual of baptism, as she is the one to take the child to church.
-She is meant to take a pagan to the church and bring home a christian.
+She is meant to take a pagan to the church and bring home a Christian.

 Romanian Wedding Rite of Passage